Ruth Wismayer Child and Adolescent Psychotherapist

 I began my training at Birkbeck College London in 2013.
 During my training I completed a two year placement as a school counsellor with Place2Be, completing my Masters in Child and Adolescent Psychotherapy in 2016.
 Since then, I have been providing therapy for inner city primary schools and a specialist secondary school for pupils excluded from mainstream education.

-I have experience of working with a range of age groups from 5 to 18, engaging with a variety of issues including developmental delay, behavioural and social problems, elective mutism, bereavement, parental neglect (and drug addiction), divorce, traumatic separation, domestic violence, learning difficulties and issues surrounding fostering and adoption.
+I have experience of working with a range of ages from 5 to 18, engaging with a variety of issues including developmental delay, behavioural and social problems, elective mutism, bereavement, parental neglect (and drug addiction), divorce, traumatic separation, domestic violence, learning difficulties and issues surrounding fostering and adoption.

 I also run a private practice, offering weekly therapy sessions for children and teenagers experiencing depression, anxiety or other mental health issues.

 My approach is person-centred.
 This means that the client is encouraged to lead the session, whilst I try to respond to the underlying anxieties and conflicts being expressed.
 I use psychodynamic theory to inform the work, enabling me to make connections with the child’s past.

 Therapy can provide a safe and confidential space within which a child may explore their inner world either through play, role play, artwork or just talking.

 Regular, weekly sessions can create in the child a sense of continuity; of being held; of having parameters within which to experiment, build trust and communicate.